jiami-jongejan/ios-amsterdam-hotspot-guide/README.md

 <!-- GETTING STARTED -->
 ## Getting Started
-The backend database is run on my own localhost.
-This database is created using MongoDB, Express and Node.js.
-If you would like to run this own localhost use the commands below.

-On [Postman](https://www.postman.com/cloudy-shuttle-469413/workspace/localguide/collection/11424816-580f89dc-9bd9-40c2-8319-d44eaef01f56?action=share&creator=11424816) I documented the CRUD operations with examples.
-The Postman `GET - Get all places` ([here](https://www.postman.com/cloudy-shuttle-469413/workspace/localguide/example/11424816-78bf1180-45ad-42bf-9685-dbe350dcf992)), includes an example showing all the JSON data that is also implemented on my own localhost.
-If you would like to run this application on your own environment, make sure that this is installed correctly to display the data.
+The backend database is currently in Azure Cosmos DB with images stored in Azure Blob Storage.
+You can find the api on [Postman](https://www.postman.com/cloudy-shuttle-469413/workspace/localguide/collection/11424816-580f89dc-9bd9-40c2-8319-d44eaef01f56?action=share&creator=11424816) I documented the CRUD operations with examples.
+The Postman `GET - Get all places` ([here](https://www.postman.com/cloudy-shuttle-469413/workspace/localguide/example/11424816-78bf1180-45ad-42bf-9685-dbe350dcf992)), includes an example showing all the JSON data.
+You can also find the get all [here](https://hotspot-backend.azurewebsites.net/getAll).

 <!-- ROADMAP -->
 ## Features and to do's
-- [x] REST api using MongoDB, Node.js, Express
+- [x] Database in cloud using Azure Cosmos DB
+- [x] Images stored in Azure Blob Storage
 - [x] Implement backend API calls in Swift
 - [x] Retrieve the API calls
 - [x] Create UI in Figma